identio/identio-hugo/content/docs/identio-server/reference/index.md

 The default authentication level has two properties:

-* `authLevel`: A reference to a authentication level declared in the previous section.
+* `authLevel`: The name of the authentication level declared in the previous section.
-It must start with a `*` character (denoting a reference in YAML)
 * `comparison`: Used by the authentication server to determine which authentication methods to propose to the user.
 The authentication server compares the default authentication level and the different declared authentication method and chose the correct one based on the value on this parameter.